Nazulka/Poster-Panda/TESTING.md

 * If value of less than 1 or greater than 99 is selected, the form validation error message is displayed informing users.
 * If user manually enters a value of 0 or greater than 100 and click on the *Add to bag* button, an error form validation message is displayed and quantity not added.
 * When a valid quantity is selected and *Add to Bag* button is clicked, the product is added to the bag.
 Users then see a confirmation toast message containing product image, price quantity and subtotal.
 * The *Add to Wishlist* button allows users to add the selected product to their wishlist.
 It is working as intended.
+If the item is already in the wishlist, _Remove from Wishlist_ button is displayed.
+Clicking on _Remove from Wishlist_ button will remove the product from the user's wishlist.
 * All website users can read reviews left by other customers.
 Reviews (if any) are displayed below the product description.
 * *Add a review* button is displayed only for logged in users and admin.
 * Authenticated users can click on the *Add a review* button and open up a form containing *Review Headline*, *Your Comments* and a *Rating* required fields.
 If the form is submitted successfully, users get a toast notification confirming it.